fsmiamoto/EasyFPGA-VGA/README.md

 ## Contributing

-If you see any mistake on have any questions feel free to open a PR or create an issue.
+If you see any errors or have any questions regarding the project, feel free to open a PR or create an issue.

 ## Sources: